 and the employee appointed to it may not be reassigned during the 5-year period

 following separation unless the employee repays the VSIP or OPM approves a new

 2.19 Forms.
 All of the forms referenced in this chapter may be reproduced locally or obtained from the servicing personnel office.

 For information about this policy, contact the Division of Human Capital.
-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.